 Almost one quarter of Ontario’s total greenhouse gas emissions is attributed to buildings.
 The Ontario government is trying to change that as part of its five-year mission to reduce pollution.
-To that end, it announced a new program in 2017 – the Green Ontario Fund — that offers property owners thousands of dollars in rebates to make their homes more energy-efficient.
+To that end, it announced new programs to encourage homeowners to improve their energy efficiency – the Green Investment Fund and the Canada Greener Homes Grant – that offers property owners thousands of dollars in rebates and interest-free loans.

 It hopes this incentive will push homeowners to invest in reducing their carbon footprint.

 Related Read: 5 Items Homeowners Can’t Compost or Recycle in Toronto

 We’ve highlighted the five rebates and incentives currently being offered to help make your home more energy efficient.

 Isn’t it a waste to leave the air-conditioning on when you go to work?
 Wouldn’t it be nice to wake up to a warm and toasty home?
 Did you know that heating and cooling make up 64% of your home’s energy use?
 With simple setup and advanced features, a smart thermostat makes it easy and convenient to lower your energy costs while staying comfortable.

 Install a smart thermostat and get $50 off your bill with Enbridge.

 We all want streaming sunshine in our homes, but window glass and panes are a key source of escaping heat.
 Get $250 per window up to a maximum of $5,000 when you upgrade to high performance windows, which are designed to reduce energy loss, condensation and outdoor noise.

 Install a solar photovoltaic system to convert sunlight energy into electricity.
 If you want to purchase batteries for storing the solar energy from your PV system, a portion of the cost may be eligible for a grant under the climate resiliency grants.